Multics

 Multics ("Multiplexed Information and Computing Service") is an influential early time-sharing operating system based on the concept of a single-level memory.
-Nathan Gregory writes that Multics "has influenced all modern operating systems since, from microcomputers to mainframes."
+It has been written that Multics "has influenced all modern operating systems since, from microcomputers to mainframes."

 Initial planning and development for Multics started in 1964, in Cambridge, Massachusetts.
 Originally it was a cooperative project led by MIT (Project MAC with Fernando Corbató) along with General Electric and Bell Labs.
 It was developed on the GE 645 computer, which was specially designed for it; the first one was delivered to MIT in January 1967.
-GE offered their earlier 635 systems with an early timesharing system known as "Mark I" and intended to offer the 645 with Multics as a larger successor.
+GE offered their earlier GE 635 systems with the Dartmouth Time-Sharing System which they called "Mark I" and intended to offer the 645 with Multics as a larger successor.
 Bell withdrew from the project in 1969 as it became clear it would not deliver a working system in the short term.
 Shortly thereafter, GE decided to exit the computer industry entirely and sold the division to Honeywell in 1970.
 Honeywell offered Multics commercially, but with limited success.

 Multics has numerous features intended to ensure high availability so that it would support a computing utility similar to the telephone and electricity utilities.
 Modular hardware structure and software architecture are used to achieve this.
 The system can grow in size by simply adding more of the appropriate resource, be it computing power, main memory, or disk storage.
 Separate access control lists on every file provide flexible information sharing, but complete privacy when needed.
 Multics has a number of standard mechanisms to allow engineers to analyze the performance of the system, as well as a number of adaptive performance optimization mechanisms.